top of page

 Harlem has one of the best collections of Black monuments in the country—and they're all within walking distance of each other.

-So here's a fun idea for Black History Month: Hit the pavement and go on TCU's DIY tour of these impressive memorials.
+So here's a great idea for Black History Month: Hit the pavement and go on TCU's DIY tour of these impressive memorials.

 Not only is it an opportunity to learn more about six inspirational Black figures, it's also a chance to see some pretty amazing art while you're at it.